“I could never have a mom morning routine.”

 First, list 3 ways you could benefit from an early morning routine…these could be work related, family releated, self-care related, exercise relates, quiet cup of coffee related…everyone’s list will be different.
 The important thing is to look at where you struggle in your work and home life now, and thing how a quiet, focused, kid-free environment could help you with that.

-If you need more time…go ahead and pause before moving to the next step.
-Ready…step 2 is to figure out what tasks you would do in your early morning routine.
+Step 2 is to figure out what tasks you would do in your early morning routine.
 Fill in the blank of “If I woke up consistently earlier I could” blank…what could you do for your self-care?
 What could you do around your house?
 How could your work or productivity improve?

 And finally, let’s put all your brainstorming together.
 The ways you could benefit and what your could do with the new found time in your morning routine.
 Create your “why” statement by writing “I’m motivated to create a consistent morning routine so I can” and pick your priority benefits and tasks.